cryptomafiaPB/Contact-Management/server/README.md

-# **Contact manager**
+# **Contact manager backend**

 ## **Description**

-This is a frontend project built with nextjs, tailwindcss, shadcn.
+This is a backend project built with Node.js, Express, and MongoDB.

 ## **Project Setup**